enriquepablo/npl-web/bnf.rst

 With this rule, and the facts in
 `lines 51 and 52 <https://github.com/enriquepablo/nl/blob/master/nl/npl_tests/cms.npl#L51>`_,
 the system will conclude that ``doc1 [located where ctx2]``.

+Although we are seeing different types of variables corresponding to the different types of terms, under the hood there is really just one type of variable.
+The different forms of variables is just syntactic sugar for constraining the variable.
+For example, ``Person1``
+would correspond to something like "X1 where X1 isa person".

 Predicate variables
 -------------------